dart-archive/pub-dartlang/doc/index.markdown

   transmogrify:
 {% endhighlight %}

-Here, we are declaring a dependency on the `transmogrify` package.
+Here, we are declaring a dependency on the (fictional) `transmogrify` package.

 <div class="learn-more">
   <a href="/doc/pubspec.html#dependencies">